notenail/notenail.github.io/_posts/2020-08-29-activelearning.md

 y_train = keras.utils.to_categorical(y_train, 10)
 y_test = keras.utils.to_categorical(y_test, 10)

-# for some reason the testset is not seem to be a representative of whole dataset, combining and restructuring
+# for some reason the testset is not a representative of the entire dataset, combining and re-splitting
 X = np.concatenate((X_train,X_test),axis=0)
 y = np.concatenate((y_train,y_test),axis=0)